Ho-Ro/nanoSTK_V1/README.md

 ### Programming Slow Targets

-When programming targets with a clock speed lower than 8 MHz the SPI can be slowed down from 1.3 MHz to 20 kHz, this allows to communicate with targets with a clock speed > 120 kHz.
-To slow down connect pin D2 with GND.
+When programming targets with a clock speed lower than 6 MHz the SPI can be slowed down from 1 MHz to 250 kHz, this allows to communicate with targets using the default setup (internal 8 MHz oscillator divided by 8).
+To slow down connect pin D2 with GND and press the reset button.
+You can also use the terminal command `sck 4`.

 ### Providing External Clock

-To program a target without own clock generation, e.g. a processor on an adapter board, an external 200 kHz clock (5 V) is provided on pin D3.
+To program a target without own clock generation, e.g. a processor on an adapter board, an external 1 MHz clock (5 V) is provided on pin D3.
+The clock frequncy can be changed with the terminal command `fosc`, e.g. `fosc 100k` sets 100 kHz.

 ## Programming Protocol